6. Continuous probability distributions

 We passed density=True to matplotlib.pyplot.hist to normalise the bars’ heights so that their total area is 1.

-At first glance, the density matches the histogram genuinely nicely.
+At first glimpse, the density matches the histogram nicely.
 Before proceeding with an overview of the ways to assess the goodness-of-fit more rigorously, we should heap praise on the potential benefits of getting access to idealised models of our datasets.

 If (provided that, assuming that, on condition that) our sample is really a realisation of the independent random variables following a given distribution, or a data analyst judges that such an approximation might be justified or beneficial, then we can reduce them to merely a few parameters.